top of page

 SECTION 6 FLOWER ARRANGEMENTS

-50. SHADES OF GREEN Foliage only Max width and depth 45cm
+50. SIMPLY GREEN & WHITE Max width & depth 45cm

 NB HEIGHT UNLIMITED UNLESS STATED OTHERWISE